complexorganizations/content-blocker/.github/readme.md

 	</a>
 </p>

-Content blocker is a DNS level blocker that can block anything on the DNS level, eliminating the need for the user to download an additional application.
-It works on internet of things devices.
+Content blocker is a DNS level blocker that can block anything on the DNS level, removing the need for the user to download a separate program.

 ### Features